 - Zeta Gundam and Gundam ZZ have Mineva Zabi, the last member of the Zabi family.
-She also features prominently in the latest Gundam Unicorn novel, and other (non-canon) adaptations.
-Mineva is just a puppet, though.
-She's seven years old and ruthlessly manipulated.
+She also features prominently in the [[Gundam Unicorn]] novel, and other (non-canon) adaptations.
+Initially Mineva is just a puppet, being seven years old and ruthlessly manipulated, but eventually she grew up nicely to help uncover the Laplace Box and stop the Third Neo Zeon War.
 By the way, how is she considered a princess?
 She's the last surviving Zabi, she should be queen even if she does need Haman as a regent.
 She's still a princess because Zeon is principality, not a kingdom.
 The ruler of a principality has the title of "prince" or "princess", depending on gender.note

-- Gundam F91 has Cecily Fairchild, aka Berah Ronah.
+- F91 has Cecily Fairchild, aka Berah Ronah.

 - Victory Gundam has Shakti Kareen.